Drug Crimes

 Continue Reading Read Less

-Like criminal charges, the possible punishment for drug crimes vary, depending on the type of drug, amount, and whether you are charged with use, possession, distribution, trafficking, or manufacturing a controlled substance.
+Like criminal charges, the possible punishment for drug crimes varies, depending on the type of drug, amount, and whether you are charged with use, possession, distribution, trafficking, or manufacturing a controlled substance.
 The possible punishment can be severe, including long periods of incarceration and hefty fines.
-For this reason, it is crucial that you contact a Tucson criminal defense attorney immediately.
+For this reason, it is crucial that you contact a drug attorney Tucson residents trust immediately.

 Contact Us Today